particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Troubleshooting search 2026-06-23

+Added a search box to the [Troubleshooting decision tree](/troubleshooting/troubleshooting/) to more easily find topics.

+### Tachyon battery 2026-06-23

+Tachyon battery information including links to the manufacturer datasheets is now available in the [battery certification](/hardware/certification/battery-certification/) page and also in the Tachyon datasheet.

 ### Web Device Doctor 2026-06-12

 The [web device doctor](/tools/doctor/) has been updated to target and use Device OS 6.4.0 on Gen 3 and Gen 4 devices.
 It was previously using 6.3.4.